-Higher temperatures (25 and 28°C) were probably limiting to breeding activity of our beetles in the experiment.
-Ultimately we did not obtain any larvae from the 28°C treatment.
+Higher temperatures (25 and 28°C) were probably limiting to breeding activity of the beetles in the experiment.
+Ultimately I did not obtain any larvae from the 28°C treatment.
 Mortality in the other treatments was also quite high, especially for the third instar and pupae (see Fig. 4) and only 23 individuals developed until adulthood.
-Low temperature also prevented breeding, as we did not observe any larvae in the 12°C treatment.
+Low temperature also prevented breeding, as I did not observe any larvae in the 12°C treatment.

 The development times differed between stages (Fig. 5) and the mean development time decreased with increasing temperature (Fig. 6), except for L2 and L3 instars in the 25°C treatment.
 The sum of effective temperatures (k) and lower developmental threshold (t) values were calculated for all developmental stages of S. watsoni with expected errors (Table 1 and Fig. 7).